NadzeyaShpakouskaya/ironfoudation-team-project-legacy/board_rules.md

 Every issue is placed in a common backlog when it is created.
 The issue must contain a clear title and description with definition of done (**DoD**).
 Select necessary labels, if applicable.
-For example, if you add a task to create documentation, put the label "Documentation" (label's description is provided below).
+For example, if you add a task to create documentation, put the label "Documentation" ([label's description](https://github.com/ios-course/ironfoudation-team-project/labels)).
 Don't forget to choose corresponding project in the `Projects` section on pages, describing PR's and issue's contain.

 ### Sprint backlog